GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device-alt-texter/README.md

-# Alt Texter: Generate accessible image descriptions with Chrome's multimodal Prompt AI
+# Alt Texter: Generate accessible image descriptions with Chrome's built-in Prompt API

 This sample demonstrates how to use Chrome's built-in AI APIs to generate alt text for images, making web content more accessible.
 It combines two on-device AI capabilities: